-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 The title tag is your biggest opportunity to catch the eyes of a user and encourage them to click into the page.

-Determine the page that you want to rank for the keyword target at hand, and then figure out a way for your title to stand out from all the others.
+Determine the page that you want to rank for each keyword target, and then figure out a way for your title to stand out from all the others.

 Yes, the keyword target should be included towards the beginning of the title tag, but how else can you encourage users to click?